 Master's Student: The student must complete 12 credits as outlined below.
 At least half of the credits must come from outside the student's major.

-- (1) Complete two of the Core Courses listed below.
-Only one of the courses - may be at the 400 level.
-(2) Complete at least two additional courses, of at least 3 credits each, which are relevant to the student's concentration within international

-- (1) Complete two of the Core Courses listed below.
-Only one of the courses may be at the 400 level. - (2) Complete at least four additional courses, of at least 3 credits each, which are relevant to the student's concentration within international - development.
-(3) Pass a written comprehensive examination on the student's concentration within international development.
-With the approval of the department or school and college that administer the student's degree program, this examination may be incorporated into the comprehensive examinations that are required for the degree.
+(1) Complete two of the Core Courses listed below.
+Only one of the courses may be at the 400 level.
+6 Complete at least two additional courses, of at least 3 credits each, which are relevant to the student's concentration within international. development 6 Doctoral Student: The student must complete 18 credits as outlined below: (1) Complete two of the Core Courses listed below.
+Only one of the courses may be at the 400 level 6 (2) Complete at least four additional courses, of at least 3 credits each, which are relevant to the student's concentration within international Ü development 12 (3) Pass a written comprehensive examination on the student's concern- traction within international development.
+With the approval of the de- partment or school and college that administer the student's degree pro- gram, this examination may be incorporated into the comprehensive examinations that are required for the degree.
 Core Courses: